JoshuaKGoldberg/create/packages/site/src/content/docs/concepts/blocks.md

 :::

 A _Block_ defines the logic to create a portion of a repository.
-Blocks are created by calling a _Block Factory_ that can be generated from a [Schema](./schemas).

-Block Factories define a `produce()` method for their core logic:

-- It receives one parameter: a [Context](../runtime/contexts) object containing options as well as other utilities.
+Each Block is associated with a parent [Schema](./schemas), which contains a _Block Factory_ for creating Blocks.
+Blocks can then be listed in [Presets](./presets) associated with the same Schema.

+## Production

+Blocks define their logic for created repository portions in a `produce()` function.
-- It returns a [Creation](../runtime/creation) object describing the generated pieces of tooling.
+`produce()` returns a [Creation](../runtime/creations) describing any produced output.

-When `create` scaffolds a repository, it merges together the produced outputs from all Blocks.
+When `create` scaffolds a repository form a Preset, it merges together the produced outputs from its listed Blocks.

-For example, this block describes creating a `.nvmrc` file:
+For example, this Block describes creating a `.nvmrc` file:

 ```ts
 import { schema } from "./schema";